mk1037/MW21/README.md

 Instead of virtual keyboard you can use physical MIDI device on the stage.
 Possibly some event mapping is needed.
 All events accepted by `modeline` are defined in `MW21/mw21/modeline/midiclient.h`
 Still - the entry point is `MAIN_PR` which may filter out some events.

+Many things need to be improved and optimized in this system.
+Speed of rendering text is one of those.
+There are possible lags when running `display` application in higher resolutions.
+For now the best performance you will achieve setting `areaWidth` width to less or equal 800 pixels (file `MW21/mw21/configs/default/mw2_config`).

+In fact - higher resolution is not needed for this type of application.
+Having big display (around 20 inches) you can still clearly see it even from few meters.
+Setting your display resolution to something like __800x600__ (like in the first picture) or __720x400__ or __720x405__ is recommended.

 Have fun!